pfuntner/toys/README.md

 Welcome weary traveler!
 Thanks for visiting my repository.

 I've been disturbed by [potential misuse of my creations by the owners of Github](https://www.theverge.com/news/757461/microsoft-github-thomas-dohmke-resignation-coreai-team-transition) so I've decided to migrate my repos to [Codeberg](codeberg.org).
 If you have repositories too, I encourage you to consider if you want to stay with Github.
+There are several alternatives!
 You'll continue to use the good old `git` CLI in your shell and IDEs but the backend is different.

 ## Welcome to Codeberg
 My repository is still alive and well at https://codeberg.org/mrbruno/toys.
 I have no intention to decrease my contributions to the repository - I literally _eat my own dog food_!
 Many of these tools are important to me because I often use them.